ECB says it will be 'intrusive' in bank business model checks

 "We will be intrusive in the model approvals, and this will be done differently than before," he told a financial conference.

 The ECB took over as the euro zone's leading financial regulator on Nov.
-4 after completing sweeping balance sheet tests, which saw 13 banks fail and exposed a 9.5 billion euro (8 billion pound) capital hole.
+4 after completing sweeping balance sheet tests, which saw 13 banks fail and exposed a 9.5 billion euro capital hole.

 But the ECB is also charged with regularly checking banks' business models for viability, something that was not done consistently in all the euro zone states.
 The ECB has yet to offer details about how the business model checks will be conducted.